 Rights and Obligations Assertions

 Management assertions and obligations assertions confirm that the company does indeed own the assets in question or at least owns the right to benefit from them, explains the Corporate Finance Institute.
 An entity is entitled to the equity it purchased from the firm and is obliged to cover all liabilities it undertook, according to the AICPA, whether the entity is an individual or a group investor.

-Managers and shareholders in a firm have certain rights and obligations pertaining to the firm's equity.
-An entity, be it an individual or a group investor, is entitled to the equity it purchased from the firm and is obliged to cover all liabilities it undertook, according to the AICPA.
-The company's management is responsible for asserting this information to the auditor in compliance with generally accepted accounting principles.
-Management must also disclose each transaction pertinent to an entity's equity, including evidence to support that each entity involved met its obligations, according to Yellow Book CPE.
+The company's management is responsible for asserting this information to the auditor in compliance with generally accepted accounting principles, or GAAP.
+Management must also disclose all classes of transactions that are pertinent to an entity's equity, including evidence to support that each entity involved met its obligations.

 As the term implies, a completeness assertion effectively means that the company's financial statements are complete.
 All liabilities, assets and equity balances appear there.
 In addition to recording and disclosing all of a firm's equity interests, each disclosure made to an auditor must be factually complete and accurate.
 All assets, liabilities and equity interests must be recorded on the firm's balance sheet.

 An auditor should pay close attention to the completeness of all records pertaining to cash transactions because employees can often overlook or fail to report cash receipts.